YData123/ydata123.github.io/index.md

 Spring 2019
 ---

-The course will be offered for the first time at Yale in Spring 2019.
+The course is being offered for the first time at Yale in Spring 2019.
 Enrollment will be limited, with preference given to undergraduates.
+The calendar for the course, with links to the programming materials, is at [ydata123.org/sp19](http://ydata123.org/sp19)